Red Eye 50km

 We will start at 8 AM.
 Real wussy.
 You can sleep in.

-Thanks also to Bob Phillips, Bruce Tweedie, and Johanna Lockner for helping with this event in 2013.
+Thanks also to Bruce Tweedie for helping with this event in 2015.

 WHERE: Prince William Forest Park, Triangle, Virginia.
 Take the Triangle/Quantico exit (Exit 150-B) off I-95 (about 25 miles south of D.C.) and follow the signs to the park, which is just west of the freeway.
 Enter the park (right turn) and make the second left into the Pine Grove picnic area.
 After your left turn, stay left and go to the end of the parking lot.
 See Driving Map at right ("Exit 150" is from I-95)